Damienlee69/agregarr-docs/docs/creating-a-collection.md

 - Which you already have
 - Manually download individual items if you don't want to use auto-download

-Click **Save**, on the next scheduled sync the collection will be created in Plex, or you can press the red sync button next to the collection to sync just this collection to Plex now.
+Click **Save**, on the next scheduled sync the collection will be created in Plex, or you can press the Sync COllections button to sync all collections now, or the red button next to the collection to sync just this collection to Plex now.